Hemmlis/hemmlis.se/content/faq/faq-included.en.md

 * One nightstand
 * One armchair

-You can opt for a wider bed ("king size", 120 cm) at a slightly increased cost!
+You can opt for a wider bed (105 cm) at a slightly increased cost!